hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 #### Take-Away

 Presheaves let us store information locally but do not guarantee that local pieces cohere.
-The sheaf condition identifies exactly those presheaves where coherence and reconstruction are possible.
+The sheaf condition will identify exactly those presheaves where coherence and reconstruction are possible.
 Almost every algebraic or analytic gadget you want to study in geometry or data science naturally forms a sheaf; when it does not, the obstruction is measured by sheaf cohomology.

-With presheaves and sheaves now precisely defined we have the machinery needed to discuss constructable sheaves, coder friendly translations, and ultimately the cohomological tools that make sheaves indispensable.
+With presheaves and sheaves now precisely defined we have the machinery needed to discuss more advanced topics, from stalks and germs, to cohomology, schemes, manifolds, etc. (not discussed here).

 ## Stalks and Germs